 Production and development costs attributable to the Royalties are deducted in the calculation of the Trust's share of net proceeds.
 Accordingly, higher or lower production and development costs will directly decrease or increase the amount received by the Trust from the Royalties.
 Production and development costs are impacted by increases in commodity prices, both directly, through commodity price dependent costs, such as electricity, and indirectly, as a result of demand driven increases in costs of oilfield goods and services.
-For example, the costs of electricity that will be included in production and development costs deducted in calculating the Trust's share of 2017 net proceeds could increase compared to the electrical costs incurred during 2016 if higher fuel surcharges are charged by the third party electricity provider in response to any increased costs of natural gas consumed to generate the electricity.
-These increased costs could reduce the Trust's share of 2017 net proceeds below the level that would exist if such costs remained at the level experienced in 2016.
+For example, the costs of electricity that will be included in production and development costs deducted in calculating the Trust's share of 2018 net proceeds could increase compared to the electrical costs incurred during 2017 if higher fuel surcharges are charged by the third party electricity provider in response to any increased costs of natural gas consumed to generate the electricity.
+These increased costs could reduce the Trust's share of 2018 net proceeds below the level that would exist if such costs remained at the level experienced in 2017.
+Similarly, new or changes to existing laws or regulations with which the

+Underlying Properties must comply, including environmental regulations or regulation of injection and disposal wells in connection with concerns regarding seismic activity, could result in increased production or development costs.
 If production and development costs attributable to the Royalties exceed the gross proceeds related to production from the Underlying Properties, the Trust will not receive net proceeds until future proceeds from production exceed the total of the excess costs plus accrued interest during the deficit period.
 Development activities may not generate sufficient additional proceeds to repay the costs.